nashville-software-school/client-side-mastery/book-2-leonids-toys/chapters/DN_NOTES_ARRAY.md

 ]
 ```

 When you are done, use `console.log()` to display the data structure to the terminal.
 Then run the following command in the terminal to see if it works correctly and displays the array, or if you have a syntax error.
-If you do have an error, make sure you have all the commas that you need after you properties.
+If you do have an error, make sure you have all the commas that you need after your properties.

 ```js
 node notes.js